Mixed fully nonlinear local and nonlocal elliptic operators in Heisenberg group: Proofs of main results

-Further, the first term in the R.H.S. of \eqref{eq 3.3} vanishes as $n\longrightarrow\infty$ by \eqref{eq 3.2}.
-The third term goes to zero as $n\longrightarrow\infty$ by the continuity of $Iw$ in $U.$ Also, the first term vanishes by an application of Theorem VI.2.1 \cite{Bhatia}.
+Clearly, the first term in the R.H.S. of \eqref{eq 3.3} vanishes as $n\longrightarrow\infty$ by \eqref{eq 3.2}.
+The third term goes to zero as $n\longrightarrow\infty$ by the continuity of $(-\Delta_{\mathbbm{H}^N})w$ in $U.$ Also, the second term vanishes by an application of Theorem VI.2.1 \cite{Bhatia}.
 Thus, we have that

 Further, we get

 Finally, using \eqref{eq 3.3} together with the fact that $f_n(\xi_n)\longrightarrow f(\xi),$ since $f_n\longrightarrow f$ locally uniformly and $\xi_n\longrightarrow \xi$ proves the claim.